Big Five personality traits and culture: Differences

-Controversy
+Criticism

 Some controversy exists over whether or not the Big Five are relevant to all other cultures, especially given that the Big Five were developed via factor analysis from English words.
 The factor analysis helped determine that there are only five factors.
 Although support for the Big Five across cultures is quite robust, it is unclear whether or not the Big Five personality traits are the best possible measure of personality across all cultures.
-Another model that can measure personality is the Myers Briggs.
+Another model that can measure personality is the Myers–Briggs Type Indicator.
 Some additional controversy to the Five Factor Model is that this model can measure up to relating to personalities which implies that most people think this is the best model.
 One problem that some people, specifically psychologists, have with the personality traits is how accurate they are within other cultures.
 Some researchers suggest that important aspects of certain cultures which could include the personality traits of honesty and humility are not captured by the Five Factor Model.
 The Five Factor Model is used in several cultures throughout North America, South America, Europe, Africa, and Asia.

 Throughout the years, the Five Factor Model has experienced many changes as it has developed because it originally only had three factors within Eysenck's model which only included Extraversion, Psychoticism, and Neuroticism.
 Some parts of the Five Factor Model have been challenged or changed by other researchers based on their prior knowledge.
 Some researchers tend to question the personality traits included in this because some believe that the traits should be more specific.
 Most of the controversy with the Five Factor Model involves the traits and personality, as well as the origin of these five factors.
 Some researchers don't believe that the Five Factor Model uses personality correctly.